 FAQs about avian flu

 Very few strains of avian influenza have been recorded as infecting humans, and those which can transmit to humans don’t do so easily.
 The risk to public health during an outbreak is usually extremely low.

 Is it safe to feed the birds?

-It is extremely unlikely that avian influenza could be transmitted to people by feeding birds in the garden.
-Nevertheless, good hygiene at bird feeding stations is always sensible, both to protect the birds that feed in our gardens and ourselves.
-Follow the links to the right for further advice.
+It is extremely unlikely that you would catch bird flu by feeding birds in your garden.
+But good hygiene at bird feeding stations is always sensible, both to protect the birds and ourselves.

-You are advised not to touch any sick or dead bird in your garden, do not touch it.
-If you find any dead waterfowl (swans, ducks, geese), any gulls or birds of prey or five or more of any other species in one place, you should report them to the Defra helpline (tel: 03459 335577) or in Northern Ireland to DAERA on 0300 200 7840.
+If you do find a sick or dead bird in your garden, do not touch it.
+If you find any dead waterfowl (swans, ducks, geese), any gulls or birds of prey or five or more of any other species in one place, you should report them to the Defra helpline (03459 335577) or in Northern Ireland to DAERA on 0300 200 7840.

 Is it safe to visit the countryside?

-The Government has made it very clear that in the event of an outbreak of avian influenza the countryside does not need to be closed down.
+The UK Government has made it clear that in the event of an outbreak of bird flu the countryside does not need to be closed down.

-In the event of an outbreak at a domestic poultry farm or other premises, the Government launches a contingency plan to prevent further spread of infection, involving the designation of special protection and surveillance zones around the outbreak site.
+If there is an outbreak at a domestic poultry farm or other premises, the UK Government launches a contingency plan to prevent further spread of infection.
+This involves the designation of special protection and surveillance zones around the outbreak site.
 This helps to contain the outbreak and there is no need to avoid visiting the wider countryside.